OpenHD/Documentation/advanced-setup/ethernet-hotspot.md

 {% endhint %}

 {% hint style="warning" %}
-If you are trying to ssh into the groundpi, turn OFF the Ethernet hotspot setting
+If you are trying to ssh into the groundpi, turn OFF the Ethernet hotspot setting.
+If ethernet is connected to a router then get the pi IP address from the router.
 {% endhint %}